nfdi4objects/grimpo/README.md

 ## Overview

-grimpo requires access to an RDF triple store with support of named graphs and the default graph configured as union graph.
-The application wraps write access to the triple store but it does not include any methods of authentification.
-An additinal interface is required for public read-access to the triple store and metadata.
+grimpo provides access to an RDF triple store grouped into named graphs and the default graph configured as union graph.
+The application wraps write access to the triple store but it does not include any methods of authentification nor a user interface (see [n4o-graph-admin]).
+An additional interface is required for public read-access to the triple store and metadata (see [n4o-graph-apis]).

 ```mermaid
 graph TD